 Educational Innovation, Technology, and Entrepreneurship (MEITE)

-The MEITE program prepares students to leverage technology, educational research, and design thinking to shape the future of education for the social good.
-Through rigorous coursework and immersive internships, graduates leave Chapel Hill ready to design, implement, and evaluate high-impact educational innovations across sectors and evolving learning environments.
+Through a unique blend of technology, educational research, and design thinking, MEITE prepares students to shape the future of learning for the social good.
+Graduates leave Chapel Hill ready to design, implement, and evaluate high-impact educational innovations across sectors and evolving learning environments — bringing creative, high-impact solutions to schools, startups, nonprofits, and beyond.

 Graduates who complete the Learning Engineer concentration may be eligible to apply for an Instructional Technology Specialist license through the North Carolina Department of Public Instruction.